Want a stunning early spring garden? Learn which spring flowers to plant for the earliest color and a beautiful, long-lasting display.

 What I love most about spring blooming bulbs is that they should be planted in the fall, making them pretty low maintenance for spring.
 Once the warmer spring temperatures arrive, these bulbs emerge from the ground and bloom without requiring much attention from the gardener.

+Another key benefit of spring bulbs is their reliable return each year, ensuring consistent early garden color.
 (If your spring flowering bulbs failed to bloom or don’t return, you can troubleshoot what happened and how to fix it here.)

 The daffodils are in bloom in the front yard garden in zone 6a New Jersey